-Further details of specific activities will be included in the NRSA application submitted with the Consolidated Plan.
+Further details of specific activities are provided in the NRSA application submitted with the Consolidated Plan (see Appendix G).
 The NRSA application will span the same 5 year timeframe as the new Consolidated Plan.
 However, if MDHA receives a Choice Neighborhoods Implementation Grant, the NRSA would extend through the term of that grant.